msolorio/flask_world_api/README.md

 - Flask
 - PostgreSQL
 - SQLAlchemy
-- Marshmallow
-- Flask RESTful
-- Flask Migrate
+- Swagger / Open API UI
+- And other players in the flask ecosystem

 ### Features